 If you want the latter, further training courses are interesting for you.
 These build on your basic training.
-In the further training courses, the respective aspects that you need for your specialisation (e.g. spirituality, couple coaching, etc.) are dealt with in more detail.
-In the following, we would like to offer you a small overview of the types of coaching in which you could specialise in the context of further training:
+In the further training courses, the respective aspects that you need for your specialization (e.g. spirituality, couple coaching, etc.) are dealt with in more detail.
+In the following we would like to offer you a small overview of which Types coaching you could specialize in the context of a further education:

 Lifecoach: As a life coach, you help people live happier lives.
 Lifecoaching is a generic term and can refer to many areas: Partnership, self-realization, career orientation and much more.

 Entrepreneur Coach: An entrepreneur coach advises companies, e.g. in relation to current projects.
 Entrepreneur coaches are often retired entrepreneurs or former business coaches who now advise start-ups.

 Career Coach: The career coach helps people realize a career that is in line with their personal desires and values.

 The Values Coach: The Values Coach is suitable for both companies and private individuals.
 He helps companies to restructure or define their value system and to set leadership guidelines.
 Private individuals find out through a values coach what is really important to them in life.